LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/Resources/customizing-toast-notifications.md

 view.backgroundColor = UIColor(red:0.04, green:0.00, blue:0.00, alpha:0.8)
 ```

-**Note**: you can select a color from the available ones on the UIColor [Library](https://developer.apple.com/documentation/uikit/uicolor), or you can use UIColor(red:green:blue:alpha:) to create your own.
+**Note:** You can select a color from the available ones on the UIColor [Library](https://developer.apple.com/documentation/uikit/uicolor), or you can use UIColor(red:green:blue:alpha:) to create your own.

   - To change the color of the Text shown on the Toast: